-In June 2011, our Board, authorized the repurchase of up to 15 million of the Company's outstanding ordinary shares, not to exceed \$500 million, in the aggregate, referred to as the 2011 share repurchase program.
-Under the 2011 share repurchase program, the Company repurchased 2.8 million shares for an aggregate purchase price of \$85 million in cash, during the two fiscal quarters ended April 29, 2012.
-On April 4, 2012, our Board of Directors authorized the Company to repurchase up to 15 million of its ordinary shares, referred to as the 2012 share repurchase program.
-This replaces the 2011 share repurchase program, which expired at the Company's 2012 Annual General Meeting, or AGM, held on April 4, 2012.
-Shares repurchases under the 2012 share repurchase program, if any, will be made in the open market at such times and in such amounts as the Company deems appropriate.
-The timing and actual number of shares repurchased will depend on a variety of factors including price, market conditions and applicable legal requirements.
-The 2012 share repurchase program does not obligate the Company to repurchase any specific number of shares and may be suspended or terminated at any time without prior notice.
-The 2012 share repurchase program, will expire at the Company's 2013 AGM, unless earlier terminated.
-As of April 29, 2012, no shares had been purchased under the 2012 share repurchase program.
+On April 4, 2012, our Board authorized the Company to repurchase up to 15 million of its ordinary shares in open market transactions prior to the date of the Company's 2013 annual general meeting, or AGM, referred to as the 2012 share repurchase program.
+Under our 2012 share repurchase program, during the two fiscal quarters ended May 5, 2013, the Company repurchased 0.7 million shares for an aggregate of purchase price of \$24 million in cash.
+On April 10, 2013, our Board authorized the Company to repurchase up to 20 million of its ordinary shares in open market transactions, referred to as the 2013 share repurchase program.
+This replaces the 2012 share repurchase program, which expired the day prior to the Company's 2013 Annual General Meeting, or AGM, held on April 10, 2013.
+Share repurchases under our share repurchase programs are made in the open market at such times and in such amounts as the Company deems appropriate.
+The timing and actual number of shares repurchased depend on a variety of factors including price, market conditions and applicable legal requirements.
+The 2013 share repurchase program does not obligate the Company to repurchase any specific number of shares and may be suspended or terminated at any time without prior notice.
+The 2013 share repurchase program will expire the day prior to the Company's 2014 AGM, unless earlier terminated.
+As of May 5, 2013, no ordinary shares had been purchased under the 2013 share repurchase program.

-On June 6, 2012, the Board declared an interim cash dividend on the Company's ordinary shares of \$0.15 per share, payable on June 29, 2012 to shareholders of record at the close of business (5:00 p.m.), Eastern Time, on June 18, 2012.
+On June 5, 2013, the Board declared an interim cash dividend on the Company's ordinary shares of \$0.21 per share, payable on June 28, 2013 to shareholders of record at the close of business (5:00 p.m.), Eastern Time, on June 17, 2013.

-Our cash and cash equivalents increased by \$125 million to \$954 million at April 29, 2012 from \$829 million at October 30, 2011.
-The increase was attributable to \$350 million cash provided by operating activities and \$22 million in cash received from the issuance of ordinary shares upon exercises of options under our employee equity incentive plans and purchases of shares under our ESPP.
-The increase was offset by \$85 million of cash paid to repurchase 2.8 million of our ordinary shares, \$103 million cash paid for capital expenditures, and \$61 million in dividends paid to our shareholders.
+Our cash and cash equivalents increased by \$135 million to \$1,219 million at May 5, 2013 from \$1,084 million at October 28, 2012.
+The increase was attributable to \$376 million cash provided by operating activities and \$28 million in cash received from the issuance of ordinary shares upon exercises of options and ESPP purchases under our employee equity incentive plans.
+The increase was offset by \$114 million cash paid for capital expenditures, \$89 million in dividends paid to our shareholders, \$37 million in cash paid for the Javelin acquisition and \$24 million of cash paid to repurchase 0.7 million of our ordinary shares.